Learn how to register to vote

 1. How can I register to vote?

-If you miss the August 4th, 2023 registration deadline, you can register to vote at an early voting location or an Election Day voting location.
-However, you will need to present two forms of identification at the voting location to register.
+If you miss the deadline, you may still register in person at an early voting location or on Election Day with two forms of identification.

 2. What are the requirements to register?

-• A resident of Utah for at least 30 days before the election; and
+• A resident of Utah for at least 30 days before the election

-• 18 years old on or before the day of the election.
+• 18 years old on or before Election Day

 3. Am I considered a resident of Utah?